University Procedures for On-Campus Disciplinary Action in Cases of Alleged Sexual Assault

-- The victim (referred to as the complainant) files a report of the incident through university personnel, and a formal report is documented with the Department of Public Safety.
+- The victim (referred to as the complainant) files a report of the incident through university personnel, and a formal report is documented with the Office of Public Safety.
 The report can also be filed by university personnel or friends/family of the complainant or accused.

 - Vanderburgh County Sheriff's Office may come to campus to file a report.
 The complainant may choose to, but is not required to file charges against the accused.

 - The University report will be received by the Office of the Dean of Students.

 - Within 10 business days of receiving the report, the Dean of Students or his/her designee will begin disciplinary proceedings and notify the charged student (the accused).

 - Pending the investigation and/or outcome, the university will take immediate action to protect the complainant, such as changing living arrangements and academic schedules, and provide students with access to counseling and support.
 The Dean of Students will oversee all changes.

 - Disciplinary proceedings may be in the form of an Administrative Hearing, with one university hearing officer, or a University Hearing Board that consists of two students, one faculty member, one administrator, and the Dean of Students or his/her designee.
 The decision of the type of hearing will be up to the accused.
 For more information on Hearing Procedures, refer to the Code of Conduct, section 4.4: Student Behavior Resolution Procedures.

 - Both the complainant and the accused student are entitled to attend the hearing and provide their accounts of the alleged non-consensual sexual activity.